-New Commuter Rail Line Brings Cities like New Haven, Hartford and Northampton Closer
+Commuter Rail Line Brings Cities like New Haven, Hartford, and Northampton Closer

 By Jared Shein and Callum McLaughlin

-There is now a new way for Pioneer Valley residents to get to New York, D.C and stops along the way.
-The new Valley Flyer Amtrak service began running on August 30th, 2019 and extends Amtrak’s northeast service to Springfield, Holyoke, Northampton, and Greenfield, Massachusetts.
+There is now a great way for Pioneer Valley residents to get to New York, D.C. and stops along the way.
+The Valley Flyer Amtrak service began running on August 30th, 2019, and extends Amtrak’s northeast service to Springfield, Holyoke, Northampton, and Greenfield, Massachusetts.